arokem/python-matlab-bridge/README.md

     hold on
     plot(cos(a),'r')

+More examples are provided in the `examples` directory

 ### Warnings

-Python communicates with Matlab via an ad-hoc webserver.
+Python communicates with Matlab via an ad-hoc zmq messenger.
 This is inherently insecure, as the Matlab instance may be directed to perform arbitrary system calls.
 There is no sandboxing of any kind.
 Use this code at your own risk.

-# Examples

-An example MATLAB function and usage from Python is shown in test.py and test.m and there.
-Example notebooks are in the '.ipynb' files.